premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-38. What is the limitation of using singleton pattern?
+38. What is the limitation of using singleton pattern?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)